RedPitaya/Documentation/quickStart/alucase/alucase.rst

 Red Pitaya Aluminium Case Assembly
 ##################################

-Regardless of whether you bought your Red Pitaya aluminium case in a kit or as a separate add-on, you will need to manually assemble it.
+Whether you bought your Red Pitaya aluminium case in a kit or as a separate add-on, you will need to assemble it by hand.

 **********
 Components